juliaviluhina/diasporatests/README.md

-#Aim
+#Target
-Our aim was to establish an independent QA for [social network Diaspora](https://wiki.diasporafoundation.org/Main_Page) implementing basic functional test automation in the style of a complete black box testing (test automation on production version)
+Our target was to establish an independent QA for [social network Diaspora](https://wiki.diasporafoundation.org/Main_Page) implementing basic functional test automation in the style of a complete black box testing (test automation on production version)